microsoft/VSExtensibility/docs/new-extensibility-model/getting-started/create-your-first-extension.md

 * Visual Studio 2022 Preview 3 or higher with managed languages workload.

-* Install [Out-of-Proc Extensions Project System](https://marketplace.visualstudio.com/items?itemName=vsext.gladstone): This extension will allow you to debug extension projects using F5.
+* Install [VisualStudio.Extensibility Project System](https://marketplace.visualstudio.com/items?itemName=vsext.gladstone): This extension will allow you to debug extension projects using F5.
 There is currently no other deployment mechanism supported.

 ## Create the extension project